 For Databricks customers, the solution is Delta Lake

 Delta Lake provides not only ACID transactions, it also adds optimization features such as converting small files into larger ones often created by streaming or frequent file ingest and also Z-Ordering which provides enhanced performance gains on some queries.

-As more and more customers start to use Delta Lake within their data lakes, providing a high concurrency, interactive SQL engine such as Presto is top on our customer’s list.
+As more and more customers start to use Delta Lake within their data lakes, providing a high concurrency, interactive SQL engine such as Starburst Enterprise is top on our customer’s list.

 Currently, Starburst supports the reading of Delta tables in two ways:

-- Vacuum tables – If a table is “vacuumed” to retain 0 days, this places the Delta table in a “current” state which allows Presto to cleanly read the table.
+- Vacuum tables – If a table is “vacuumed” to retain 0 days, this places the Delta table in a “current” state which allows Starburst Enterprise to cleanly read the table.
 This is by far the most performant method to query Delta Lake tables.

 - Manifest files – Databricks has the functionality to create a “manifest” file. (currently in private preview) This file lists the current data files that belong to a Delta table.
-Presto can read this file with no configuration changes.
-This is supported with the latest version of Starburst Presto.
+Starburst Enterprise can read this file with no configuration changes.
+This is supported with the latest version of Starburst Enterprise.

 Stay tuned for further updates on this development!

-The diagram below illustrates a common use case for Presto reading Delta files.
-Data sources are ingested into a “Delta Lake” and can be immediately read from Presto.
-This enables our customers to benefit from all of the features of Delta (performance optimizations, Z-Ordering, ACID transactions and transactional guarantees) as well as the performance and high concurrency of the Presto SQL engine.
+The diagram below illustrates a common use case for Starburst Enterprise reading Delta files.
+Data sources are ingested into a “Delta Lake” and can be immediately read from Starburst Enterprise.
+This enables our customers to benefit from all of the features of Delta (performance optimizations, Z-Ordering, ACID transactions and transactional guarantees) as well as the performance and high concurrency of the Starburst Enterprise SQL engine.